 This Appendix lists the most important OpenModelica releases and a brief description of their contents.
-However, right now only versions 1.4.1, 1.4.0 and 1.3.1 are described.
+However, right now only the versions from 1.3.1 to 1.4.2 are described.
 (The earlier releases will be described in a future update of the Users Guide).